 Orthodontics for Children

 While there is no exact age for children to begin orthodontic treatment the American Association of Orthodontists recommends visiting the orthodontist around age seven.
+Many Orthodontic problems are easier to correct if detected early.

 By this age most children have a mix of baby teeth and adult teeth making it easier for the orthodontist to diagnose and correct tooth and jaw problems sooner and without surgery.